 TGbe editor: Please insert the following paragraphs after the 5th paragraph of section 9.4.2.295b.3:

+The Link ID subfield specifies a value that uniquely identifies the AP from which information is requested.

+The Complete Profile subfield is set to 1 when complete information is requested from the AP as defined in 35.3.4.2 (Use of ML probe request and response).
+Otherwise the subfield is set to 0.

 A Per-STA Profile subelement includes only a (Extended) Request element if a non-AP STA requests partial information from the AP corresponding to the per-STA profile, and does not include any elements if the non-AP STA requests complete information from the AP.
-If the (Extended) Request element is present in the Per-STA Profile subelement, the Complete Profile subfield of the Per-STA Control field shall be set to 0.